sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-node-example.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sdk_node_1.png)

 ## Usage: Extract document data

+You can extract data from a document, as specified by the extraction configurations and document types defined in your Sensible account.

 See the following steps for an overview of the SDK's workflow for document data extraction.
 Every method returns a chainable promise: